christopher-l/upload-share/README.md

 docker load -i upload-share.tar
 ```

+See `scripts/deploy.sh` for a complete example of building and deploying via Docker / Podman.

 ## Deploying With Docker Compose

 The application can be deployed using the provided `docker-compose.yml`.
 Configuration has to be provided with an `.env` file in the same directory.